DavidEWexler/crypto-mining-node/README.md

  4. Wrap everything up in [kubernetes](https://kubernetes.io/)
  5. AWS Remote UI for admining GPU Mining as a service

-You can support this project in a number of ways.
+You can support this project in a number of ways, but it is 100% voluntary as all code for this project will be released under various open source licenses.

  * [Patreon](https://www.patreon.com/davidewexler)
  * BTC/BCH/BTG: ```1N6VY8smni7kNKUoyV6dgmT1rsZYcXJeU5```